xplpc/xplpc/README.md

 const response = XLocalClient.call<string>(request);
 console.log("Returned Value: " + response);
 ```

+You can use `LocalClient` instead of `RemoteClient` to call `local` mapped methods.

+And you can use `ProxyClient` to send manually the `serialized message` to simulate a call by a client.

 On WASM (Web Assembly) you have only the `LocalClient`, since it is not connected to other platform.